 3) Modification of the Arak heavy water research reactor (China and the UK)

 4) Transfer of spent nuclear fuel out of Iran (Russia)

 THE FIRST TWO WAIVERS – BLOCKING POLITICAL COVER FOR ENRICHMENT

 The first waiver allows Russia to transfer fuel to the Tehran Research Reactor, which is powered by 20% enriched uranium.
 Iran is not allowed to enrich uranium to this level on its own under the nuclear deal.
 However, since May 2019, Iran has increased its enrichment levels in response to the United States leaving the nuclear deal and imposing punishing sanctions.
 If this waiver were not issued, it would provide Iran greater political cover to enrich to that much higher level.

 Similar to the first waiver, the second waiver allows Russia to support activities at the Bushehr nuclear power reactor (including fueling).
-The Bushehr reactor is strictly for energy, but to fuel it with Russian assistance, Iran would need to increase its level of enrichment beyond what is allowed under the nuclear deal.
+The Bushehr reactor is strictly for energy, but to fuel it without Russian assistance, Iran would need to increase its level of enrichment beyond what is allowed under the nuclear deal.
 With these waivers, there is no peaceful reason for Iran to breach the enrichment limits under the deal.

 THE LAST TWO WAIVERS – PREVENTING PLUTONIUM PRODUCTION